mosamaasif/NEAT_Flappy_Birds/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`If you are using alias then python would work as well, otherwise python3 should be used.`

 ### Output Images
-* AI in Action
   <img src="images/run.gif">
-* Console Outputs details of generation etc.
   <img src="images/console.png">